-The Group estimates the loss allowances for trade and other receivables by assessing the ECls.
+The Group estimates the loss allowances for trade and other receivables by assessing the ECLs.
 This requires the use of estimates and significant judgements.
-ECls are based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, and an assessment of both the current and forecast general economic conditions at the end of the reporting period.
+ECLs are based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, and an assessment of both the current economic conditions and forward-looking information at the end of the reporting period.
 Where the estimation is different from the previous estimate, such difference will affect the carrying amounts of trade and other receivables and thus the impairment loss in the period in which such estimate is changed.